joonas-fi/joonas.fi/blog/_posts/2020/2020-03-27-linux-kernel-probing.md

 	0000000000000000 t fuse_open

-In BCC (or the Python-based toolkit) there's a magical naming convention - if you define your hook function as a suffix of e.g. `kprobe__`, you don't have to call `bpf.attach_kprobe(...)` since it wires this automatically.
+In BCC (or the Python-based toolkit) there's a magical naming convention - if you define your hook function with a prefix of e.g. `kprobe__`, you don't have to call `bpf.attach_kprobe(...)` since it wires this automatically.

 Here's an example of me successfully tracing a function inside FUSE: